lpinzari/bugs-arcade-game/README.md

 - **HTML5 CANVAS | JS(ES6) | CSS**

 ### Dependencies
-- [Fontawsome 4.6.1](https://maxcdn.bootstrapcdn.com/font-awesome/4.6.1/css/font-awesome.min.css) to display the smile's symbo on the modal.
+- [Fontawsome 4.6.1](https://maxcdn.bootstrapcdn.com/font-awesome/4.6.1/css/font-awesome.min.css) to display the smile's symbol on the modal.

 ### Acknowledgement
 I'd like to thank the Udacity's instructors for the precious resources and video lectures.